seriouslyjames/Cyclistic-Bikes-Case-Study/Data_Processing.md

         end_lng decimal(18,14) NULL;
 ```

-Copy the row data from our '**_conv' columns to the above newly re-created columns
+Copy the row data from the columns ending in 'conv' back our re-created 'start_lat/lng' and 'end_lat/lng' columns.

 ```sql
 UPDATE dbo.combined_table